GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/Sandbox/sandbox.rst

 The Digital Earth Australia (DEA) Sandbox is an Earth observation (EO) learning and analysis environment supporting Australian government and education users to get started with `DEA Data Products </data/>`_.
 The Sandbox includes sample data and Jupyter notebooks that allow you to experiment with DEA’s EO datasets and explore proof-of-concept applications.

-The Sandbox is available to eligible users, is free to use, and provides you with a managed environment with 2 cores with 16GB of RAM and10GB of storage.
+The Sandbox is available to eligible users, is free to use, and provides you with a managed environment with 2 cores with 16GB of RAM and 10GB of storage.
 It has regularly-used Python packages pre-installed.
 The Sandbox also includes the `DEA Notebooks Jupyter notebook user guides </dea-notebooks/>`_ to help you get started.

+.. admonition:: Get started
+   :class: note

+   Open the `DEA Sandbox <https://app.sandbox.dea.ga.gov.au>`_

+.. contents:: In this guide
+   :local:
+   :backlinks: none

 .. _sandbox-eligibility: